EthanRutherford/lazy-iter/README.md

 `reverse` must consume the entire sequence in order to reach the end, and return an iterator which walks back through in reverse order.

 `sort` must similarly consume the sequence first.
-However, it still lazyly sorts the consumed list by performing a quicksort, recursing to the left first, and returning items as they become sorted.
+However, it still lazily sorts the consumed list by performing a quicksort, recursing to the left first, and returning items as they become sorted.

-`shift` is an odd case, not necessarily unlazy, but it returns the first item of the sequence, as opposed to the sequence, leaving the sequence itself only partially-consumed.
+`shift` is an odd case, not necessarily unlazy, but it returns the first item of the sequence, as opposed a new sequence, leaving the initial sequence only partially-consumed.

 `pop` is similar to shift, but worse, as it must consume the entire sequence to be able to return the last value.
-One should typically only use these two methods if finished with the sequence.
+One should typically only use these two methods as the final operation on a sequence.

 The search methods can potentially also partially consume sequences, so they also should be the final operation.